badetitou/badetitou.github.io/research/_posts/2018-02-27-SmartTestStrategies.md

 Because it could be too long to look for all the senders, SmartTest implements filters.
-The filters restraine the scope of research.
+The filters restrain the scope of research.
 There are described here (WIP).

 {% include image.html